pasturl/Hack4NF-2022/README.md

   presentation in the Hack4NF website.

 ## Pipeline
 1. **Download data**: Download genie data using synapse id to create structured csv files.
-To obtain gene info marvel API (http://marrvel.org/) is used to download data from OMIM (https://www.omim.org/)
+To obtain gene info [marvel API](http://marrvel.org/) is used to download data from [OMIM](https://www.omim.org/)
-2. **Create dataset**: Transformed data to generate the dataset with all features.
-The process is parametrized to work at both levels, patient and sample.
+2. **Create dataset**: Transform data to generate the dataset with all gene mutation features.
+The process is parametrized to work at both levels, patient, and sample.
-3. **Supervised ML model**: Train a supervised ML model to predict each cancer type using genomic features.
+3. **Supervised ML model**: Train a supervised ML model to predict each cancer type or genetic mutation using genomic features.
 LightGBM library from Microsoft is used to train the model.
 4. **Model interpretability**: Use model explainability techniques (SHAP) to understand feature importance and its relation with the model prediction.
-5. **NLP**: Get gene info from marrvel and apply BERTopic, to cluster genes based in the OMIM info.
+5. **NLP**: Get gene info from marrvel and apply BERTopic, to cluster genes based on the OMIM info.

 The pipeline is parametrized in the config/resources.yaml file to allow easy experimentation.
 Some relevant parameters: